 On top of that, if Miharu is a stereotypical “loli tsundere imouto” in the beginning of the story, she certainly is not one by the end.
 Every chapter advances one year, and by the end of the story, Miharu is seventeen years old.

 scared you off interested you, you can still ask to read this imouto story if you haven’t already.
 Just comment or something.

 (Random tidbit: I never actually used the words ‘imouto’ or ‘oniichan’ once in the entire novel. lol.)

 EDIT: Final edits complete.
 I’m ready to distribute a copy of the story now to anyone who asks.
-You can do so any time – I’ll always have the file on my computer no matter how much time has passed since this post’s publish date.

 To everyone else who attempted NaNoWriMo this month: how did you go?
 Did you manage to win?